 Of course, members of the project management team should still disclose any potential doubts they may have regarding the result.
 As the project Sign-Off is a time for reflection, any concerns should make their way into formal documentation, as a guide for subsequent projects.
 Despite the inconvenience caused by this, it will alleviate any problems within the earliest possible stages.

-More Than A Formality
+A Sign-Off Document is More Than a Formality

 An independent examination of the product takes place, verifying the product’s compliance with the client’s criteria.
 Due to a greater focus on overall compliance, the audit differs from software peer reviews, or software management reviews, whose focus is on technical content and quality aspects.
-This concludes a compilation of the findings into a digest, for presentation to the client.
+This concludes a compilation of the findings into a shorter digest, for presentation to the client.

 The Project Sign-Off Document